KerrianS/DofusHelper/README.md

 # DofusHelper

+Project of IMT Mines Alès, we got 19/20

 ## What is it?
 DofusHelper is a web application designed to enhance the Dofus gaming experience by providing tools for crafting management and Archmonster tracking.